CHEZ or AU? Don't make this mistake in French anymore. (FR/EN subtitles) #frenchgrammar

 I go to the dentist.
 I go to the dental office.

-You will also say "I'm going to the movies," "I'm going to the park."
-And conversely, you'll say "I'm meeting friends."
-Because they are people.
+You'll also say, "I'm going to the movies," or "I'm going to the park.
+And conversely, you'll say "I'm meeting some friends."
+Because they're people.

 We meet at Henri's.